socram8888/orca.pet/noodles/index.md

 ![Packaging](nongshim_shin_ramyun.jpg)

 Holy shit this one.
-When I thought stuff couldn't get any worse, I decide to byt this steaming piece of toxic radioactive material.
+When I thought stuff couldn't get any worse, I decide to buy this foaming piece of toxic radioactive material.

 The look was _fine_, but _that was it_.
 Not only I couldn't finish them, as the taste was totally missing and the noodles were floating in a sea of half a liter of water - this junk was **waaay too spicy**.
 I've eaten plenty of spicy stuff, even by Indian standards, but holy fuck, this literally made my stomach ache and throw up.